imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 ![Resized, then rotated](<../../../.gitbook/assets/java-app-resized-rotate-image.png>)

-Let’s flip the order of transformation and see what happens.
+Let's flip the order of transformation and see what happens.

 #### Example
 ```java